‘How Google’s E-A-T Affects eCommerce’: New Kaizen Industry Report and Summer SEO Roundtable

 - Authority is everything – Your offsite ‘authoritativeness’ can be adjudicated through many third-party metrics, and you must use these scores to benchmark your activity.
 A high domain rating is not the reason you are getting more traffic, but if you have a good score you are more likely to be getting more visitors to your site.
 To determine whether your offsite strategy is working towards hitting the principles of Google’s E-A-T, benchmark the DR of your domain and URL rating any target pages to better understand any improvements.

 - Keep it topical – Ecommerce pages with links that are topically relevant to ‘shopping’ are getting more traffic.
-You can use Majestic’s ‘topical trust flow’ scores to determine sector-relevant publications where you should be getting links from.
+You can use Majestic’s ‘topical trust flow’ scores to determine sector-relevant publications where you should be getting links.

 You can download the new industry report here.